ppyne/Struna-14/README.md

 ---

+## MIDI

+Struna-14 is controlled via **standard MIDI input**:

+- MIDI baud rate: **31,250**
+- UART: `Serial2`
+- MIDI IN implemented using an **optocoupler (tested with 6N137)**

+Supported MIDI functionality:
+- Note On / Note Off
+- Polyphonic note handling up to 14 voices

+The MIDI RX pin is configurable and mapped to a GPIO assigned to `Serial2`.

+---

+## Audio Output

+Audio is generated digitally at **44.1 kHz** and output via an **external PCM5102 DAC** using the ESP32 I²S peripheral.

+- DAC: **PCM5102 / PCM5102A**
+- Interface: **I²S**
+- Output: **mono** (summed internally)
+- Internal processing: floating-point

+The PCM5102 provides significantly better audio quality than the internal ESP32 DAC and is the recommended output method for Struna-14.

+An external analog stage (RC filter / buffer / amplifier) is recommended after the DAC.

+---

 ## Hardware

 Typical setup:

 - ESP32 (e.g. WROOM-32 DevKit)
-- MIDI IN via optocoupler (tested with 6N137)
+- MIDI IN (DIN 5) via optocoupler (6N137)
-- Audio output via DAC or external audio interface

-MIDI RX is connected to a configurable GPIO assigned to `Serial2`.
+- PCM5102 I²S DAC module
+- Optional analog output stage (filter, buffer, amplifier)

 ---